 They used every part of the animal, not just the prime cuts.
-Bones, feet, skin, and scraps too were boiled in water, creating a vitamin and mineral-rich liquid.
+Bones, feet, skin, and scraps too were boiled in water, creating vitamin and mineral-rich liquid.

 Folklore in many cultures alluded to bone stock as an all-around panacea for anyone sick or weak.
 It was traditionally used to cure flu, colds, digestive problems, bone loss, joint pain, skin disorders, muscle weakness, blood deficiency, and many other ailments.

 My father grew up in America during the great depression in the 1900s.
 He told me how his mother used to feed the entire family (five children and two parents) using very little money.
 She would go to the butcher shop and purchase bones–just bones, no meat, for mere pennies.
 Then she purchased a single head of cabbage and a couple of potatoes.
 With those three ingredients, plus water, she made soup.
 That simple bone and vegetable soup not only nourished the family so they could survive the depression, but also kept them quite healthy and strong.